 Not everyone will agree, but there is much evidence to demonstrate that the answer is “Yes.”
 There’s some truth to the adages “beauty is in the eye of the beholder” and “beauty is only skin deep,” yet there is no denying that there’s almost universal agreement when asked to distinguish between a very attractive face and a very unattractive face.
-Let’s acknowledge that every human face has unique measurements and proportions.
-As a result no single measure can be said to apply to every face.
+Let’s acknowledge that every human face has many unique measurements and proportions.
+As a result no single measure can be said to apply to every aspect of every face.
 The real question is whether the golden ratio represents an average or ideal in human facial dimensions.
 The even more interesting question is whether golden ratios in facial features impact our perceptions of attractiveness and beauty.
 Debunkers will point out the variations, and perhaps suggest that those who find golden ratios in a beautiful face did so because they were looking for them.
 Consider the following studies though, which demonstrate that the connection to beauty is based on much more than looking for data to fit the desired result:

-- Dr. Stephen Marquardt, a maxillofacial surgeon and recognized expert on beauty, studied hundreds of faces in research on attractiveness to develop his patented “beauty mask.”
+- Dr. Stephen Marquardt, a maxillofacial surgeon and recognized expert on beauty, studied hundreds of faces in his studies on attractiveness to develop his patented “beauty mask.”
 The mask identifies archetypes for the faces perceived as most beautiful.
 The mask is based on dodecagons, which are based on golden ratios.
 Below is an example of a face that has been morphed to fit the beauty mask.
 Make your own assessment and see the YouTube video of the step-by-step transformation or click here for the article.: